optmai/opt4ml/1preface.md

 I owe a great debt of gratitude to my PhD advisor, Dr. Rong Jin, who introduced me to the world of optimization and taught me the value of focus.

+I am deeply grateful to my department head, Scott Schaefer, as well as to all my colleagues in the Department of Computer Science and Engineering, for fostering such a positive and collaborative atmosphere.
+I also like to thank my former colleagues at the University of Iowa.

 Finally, I am grateful for support from the **National Science Foundation** under my CAREER award #1844403, the RI core grant #2246756, and the FAI grant #2246757.

 College Station, TX, USA